tldr-pages/tldr/pages/common/autopep8.md

 `autopep8 --in-place {{path/to/file}}`

-- Format the files in-pace recursivly in dir:
+- Recursively format all files in a directory in-place:

 `autopep8 --in-place --recursive {{path/to/dir}}`